 Electricity, Heating, Cooling, Water, Garbage

-If you're applying for permanent residency in Canada through an economic immigration program, check the program's rules to see if you'll need to show proof of settlement monies.
-Also, ensure you understand what you'll need to show that you have the financial means to sustain yourself.
+If you're applying for permanent residency in Canada through an economic immigration program, check the program's rules to see if you'll need proof of settlement monies.
+Also, ensure you understand what you'll need to show you have the financial means to sustain yourself.

-If you need assistance with applying for permanent residency, get in touch with us today for guidance.
-The team of Regulated Canadian Immigration Consultants (RCICs) can assist you in understanding exactly what are Settlement Funds.
+A team of Regulated Canadian Immigration Consultants (RCICs) can assist you in understanding exactly Canadian Settlement Funds.
 They can consult you on what documents you need to prove you have enough money to move to the Great White North.

-Do I need to prove Settlement Funds if I have a job offer?
+Why Do I Not Need Settlement Funds if I have a Job Offer?

 You can and should bring money into Canada with you.
 However, if you bring in more than $10,000 in cash, you must declare it in customs.
 Additionally, Canada will allow the following into the country: